redhat-developer/odo/docs/proposals/event-notification.md

 #### 1) Get the IDE/consuming tool to manage the lifeycle of `odo component status`

-This is the solution I propose in this proposal, and is included for contrast.
+This is the solution proposed in this proposal, and is included for contrast.

 Since the IDE has a lifecycle that is greater than each of the individual calls to `odo`, and the IDE is directly and solely responsible for calling odo (when the user is interacting with the IDE), it is a good fit to ensure the state of `odo component status` is up-to-date and consistent.